samarthsb4real/PBL1-quantm/README.md

-# QUANTM: Quantum-Safe Hash Benchmark Framework
+# QZKI: Quantum-Safe Hash Benchmark Framework

 ## Overview
 QUANTM (QUantum ANalysis and Testing of Message hashing) is a comprehensive benchmarking framework for cryptographic hash functions with an emphasis on quantum resistance.
 It provides detailed analysis of performance, security properties, and resistance to various attack vectors including quantum threats.